gabriel-TheCode/AestheticDialogs/README.md

                 AestheticDialog.showToaster(this, "Your dialog Title", "Your message", AestheticDialog.SUCCESS);
                 AestheticDialog.showToaster(this, "Your dialog Title", "Your message", AestheticDialog.WARNING);
                 AestheticDialog.showToaster(this, "Your dialog Title", "Your message", AestheticDialog.INFO);

+                /// Dark Mode
+                AestheticDialog.showToasterDark(this, "Your dialog Title", "Your message", AestheticDialog.ERROR);
+                AestheticDialog.showToasterDark(this, "Your dialog Title", "Your message", AestheticDialog.SUCCESS);
+                AestheticDialog.showToasterDark(this, "Your dialog Title", "Your message", AestheticDialog.WARNING);
+                AestheticDialog.showToasterDark(this, "Your dialog Title", "Your message", AestheticDialog.INFO);
 ```

 Drake :